PotapenkoOleg/Docker-Reference/README.md

 ### Demo.
 Compressing files with RAR using ENTRYPOINT command

-We can use [klutchell/rar](https://hub.docker.com/r/klutchell/rar) repository for this demo
+We will use [klutchell/rar](https://hub.docker.com/r/klutchell/rar) repository for this demo

 [klutchell](https://hub.docker.com/u/klutchell) is community user who shows how to pack some standard apps in containers